Digital-Forensics-Discord-Server/FrequentlyAskedDFIRQuestions/README.md

-# Questions Frequently Asked in the Digital Forensics Discord Server
+# Digital Forensics Discord Server FAQs

 A repository to store some of the most commonly asked questions within the Digital Forensics Discord Server